jumpinjackie/forge-e33-mod/design/LANDS.md

 ### Design Notes

  - In the game, this is the place where Esquie dwells.
- - Esquie's Nest visually resembles Reflecting Pool, so I gave it the same mana ability.
+ - Esquie's Nest visually resembles most artistic depictions of the card Reflecting Pool, so I gave it the same mana ability.
  - I've gone with making this card one of the beneficiaries of the "Urzatron" rock strategy.

 ## Flying Casino